PREHISTORIC TECHNOLOGY AND ITS DEVELOPMENT

 There is a debate about when hominids first used fire.
-However between 400,000 and 300,000 years ago there is evidence of hearths.
+However, between 400,000 and 300,000 years ago there is evidence of hearths.
 Charred bones were found on them so it seems Homo erectus had learned to cook.
-Obviously fire was also useful in cold weather and Homo erectus may have made tools by firelight after dark.
+Obviously, a fire was also useful in cold weather and Homo erectus may have made tools by firelight after dark.

 From about 500,000 onwards a slightly different species called Home Heidelbergensis lived in Europe.
 Homo Heidelbergensis had a larger brain than Homo erectus and they hunted animals like horses and deer with spears.